BrentSeidel/Pi-Mainframe/README.md

 This project requires 3D printing, making PCBs, soldering, and building software from source.

+## Power
+I originally used a random micro USB power suppoly for the Pi 3 that is running the simulation.
+It would complain about low voltage and occasionally reboot.
+I just replaced it with the official Raspberry Pi power supply and it is not complaining about low voltage.
+Time will tell if it is more stable.

+Ultimately, there will be limits to how much power you can get out of the Raspberry Pi.
+There are ways to reduce the power needed.
+The first thing that I would try would be to increase the value of the resistors for the LEDs.
+This would also reduce the brightness so you may wish to do this as well, if the LEDs are too bright.
+A little experimentation will be needed to determine the proper value.
+From a BOM viewpoint, using the same resistors for both the switches and LEDs would be a win.

 ## PCBs
 Three printed circuit boards have been designed to eliminate some of the tedious soldering.
 Using the PCBs make assembly much easier and the